Data tests are useful for validating and enforcing explicit expectations on your data.

 Test configuration

-One of the design principals in Elementary is that users should manage configuration in their code.
+One of the design principals in Elementary is that users should manage configuration in code.
 This enables to maintain the same workflow for building the pipeline and configuring coverage, it makes observability and governance part of the development cycle, and provides control in review process and version management.

 However, adding many tests in code is tedious, and configuration in code isn’t usable for everyone.